ValiSum/drupatsby/README.md

   Drupatsby (Docker + Drupal + Gatsby)
 </h1>

-This project contains a basic structure of a Drupal + Gatsby
+This repository contains a basic structure of a Docker + Drupal + Gatsby project

 ## 🚀 Quick start